stackitcloud/rag-template/README.md

 The example Tiltfile provides a automatic/triggered linting and testing.
 The linting-settings can be changed in the `rag-backend/pyproject.toml` file under section `tool.flake8`.

-# Usage
-The following endpoints are provided:
-- `/chat/{session_id}': The endpoint for chatting.
-- '/source_documents/remove': Endpoint to remove documents from the vector database.
-- '/search': Endpoint to search documents.
-This is the same search that is internally used when using the chat-endpoint.
-- '/source_documents': Endpoint to upload documents into the vector database.
-These documents need to have been parsed.
-For simplicity a Langchain Documents like format is used.

-For further information on the endpoints please consult the Swagger API.

 # Contribute
 This use case example contains 2 git submodules, the `rag-infrastructure` and the `rag-core-library`.